kakaloka/Thaw-Ponds/README.md

  1) Raw reads were trimmed using Sickle
  2) To pair the reads, forward and reverse reads were merged using PEAR.
  3) After merging the reads, the average length was 150 bp.
- 4) Above is detailed quality information according to prinseq output
+ 4) Above is detailed quality information according to prinseq output for the merged reads (PEAR outoput)

  Table 1.
 Sequence average per sample: